 Recently I`ve started digging into mail server settings and the need for tighter security.

 Some of the findings are startling !
-I have found to my cost that not having the settings described below can cause major issues with sending and receiving email.
+I have found that not having the settings described below can cause issues with sending and receiving email.

 MXtoolbox mail server checks

 In recent years the large companies that deal with sending and receiving email have tightened the way that users can send email through their systems.
 We all know how much spam and phishing that goes on.
 My findings below give some items that need to be looked at to ensure a free flow of email from and to your mail server.
 As my information above, about email deliverability updates, by February 2024 continuing investigations show that there seems to be very few mail servers setup with these new additionals options.